ARE BASEBALL CARD BASEBALL CARDS WORTH ANYTHING

 One of the biggest determinants of a baseball card’s value is the player featured on the card.
 Cards of all-time baseball greats like Babe Ruth, Honus Wagner, Willie Mays, and Mickey Mantle routinely sell for tens of thousands to hundreds of thousands of dollars in near-mint to mint condition.
 Even cards of star players from the 1970s-1980s like Nolan Ryan, Reggie Jackson, and Mike Schmidt that are in great shape can sell from hundreds to thousands.
 Lesser known players usually don’t command big prices no matter what era they’re from.
 Condition is also extremely important – a small flaw or bend can severely decrease a card’s value, while a mint or gem mint quality card holds a significant premium.

-Read also: TOPPS BASEBALL CARDS 70s
+Read also: TOP 50 BASEBALL CARDS OF ALL TIME

 In terms of specific years and sets, the older the baseball card generally the better.
 Highly coveted pre-war tobacco cards from the 1909-1911 era like T206 and 1909-11 T3/T205 sets can sell for tens of thousands minimum even for common players depending on condition.
 The 1952 Topps set is another seminal one – cards of Mantle, Mays, and others from this pioneer modern issue can exceed 6 figures in mint condition.
 The 1955 Bowman and 1956 Topps sets are also extremely valuable, housing the rookie cards of legends like Sandy Koufax and Willie Mays.